 How much does it cost?

-TSA Precheck is available at many U.S. airports, but not all of them.
-According to the TSA, Precheck is currently available at over 200 airports and 53 participating airlines.
+PreCheck is available at many U.S. airports, but not all of them.
+According to the TSA, PreCheck is currently available at over 200 airports and 80 participating airlines.
 Head on over to the website to find out if your airport participates.

 TSA and the Department of Homeland Security offer a few different trusted traveler programs for a variety of different types of travel needs.

-Global Entry is $100 for a 5-year membership, and it is primarily for arriving in the United States from abroad.
-It includes TSA Precheck, and requires either a passport or a US Lawful Permanent Resident Card.
+Global Entry is $100 for a five-year membership, and it is primarily for arriving in the United States from abroad.
+It includes TSA PreCheck, and requires either a passport or a U.S. Lawful Permanent Resident Card.

 NEXUS is like SENTRI, but for frequent travel between the U.S. and Canada.
-It is $50 for a 5-year membership and includes TSA Precheck.
+It is $50 for a five-year membership and includes TSA PreCheck.
 It requires proof of citizenship.

 “For TSA, it’s an enhancement of security because it allows TSA officers to pay more attention to the passengers we know less about,” Farbstein said.

-Start planning your next vacation with a AAA travel counselor today.
+Start planning your next vacation with a AAA Travel advisor today.